beaucarnes/freeCodeCamp/curriculum/challenges/english/10-python/basic-python/add-new-properties-to-a-javascript-object.english.md

 ---
 id: 5c54ce0f103ae886fa3ba923
-title: Add New Properties to a JavaScript Object
+title: Add New Properties to a Python Object
-challengeType: 1
+challengeType: 9
 ---

 ## Description
 <section id='description'>
-You can add new properties to existing JavaScript objects the same way you would modify them.
+You can add new properties to existing Python objects the same way you would modify them.
 Here's how we would add a <code>"bark"</code> property to <code>ourDog</code>:
 <code>ourDog.bark = "bow-wow";</code>
 or